 - Switch the timer to a different project

-- Log a time entry with start time, end time, and project
+- Log a past entry with project, duration, and day (Pro)

-You don't have to write code or build a Shortcut to use these.
+A spoken work summary ("how much did I work today") and mileage logging round out the set; both are Pro as well.
+You don't have to write code or build a Shortcut to use any of these.
 They show up in Siri the moment you install the app and grant permission.

 Every Siri-driven action creates or closes a real time entry with concrete start and end times.
 The act of speaking is timestamped; the entry uses that timestamp.